Why OmegaVia has so much more EPA than DHA.

 Once again, there is competition between EPA and AA for this enzyme.
 Having high levels of EPA reduces the chance of AA being released and converted to pro-inflammatory substances.

-So, once again, EPA reduces inflammation by keeping a little more AA locked up in the cell membrane.
+So, once again, EPA reduces supports healthy inflammation response by keeping a little more AA locked up in the cell membrane.

-Most doctors don’t spend much time thinking about the eicosanoid pathway, delta-5-desaturase or phospholipase A2 and how EPA can help reduce inflammation.
+Most doctors don’t spend much time thinking about the eicosanoid pathway, delta-5-desaturase or phospholipase A2 and how EPA can help.

 May be that’s one reason why Dr. Oz is always pushing DHA supplements.
 His across-the-board recommendation of 600 mg of DHA per day is misguided and ignores the facts above.
 But I applaud the intent and the focus he’s brought to Omega-3.